 Professor Wolff joined Maine Law as a full-time faculty member in fall 2014.
 She teaches Legal Research, Analysis, and Communication I and II in the First-Year Legal Research and Writing Program.
-She is on the faculty of the PreLaw Undergraduate Scholars (PLUS) Program, and also chairs the Clerkship and Awards Committees.
+She is also on the faculty of the PreLaw Undergraduate Scholars (PLUS) Program, and also chairs the Admissions and Awards Committees.

 Professor Wolff subsequently joined the United States Treasury Department in Washington, working as an attorney-advisor in the Office of the Chief Counsel to the Internal Revenue Service where she worked on legal matters with the Treasury Department, the IRS, the Department of Justice, and advisors to Congress.
-There she drafted diverse forms of legal writing including Treasury regulations, revenue rulings, private letter rulings, revenue procedures, notices, pretrial motions, position papers for appellate briefs, opinion letters, and speeches.
+There she drafted diverse forms of legal writing including Treasury regulations, revenue rulings, private letter rulings, revenue procedures, notices, pretrial motions, and position papers for appellate briefs, opinion letters, and speeches.